-The photo by Jack Delano shows Connecticut Polish farmers in a joyful mood despite the poverty and depression that has devastated their farm.
-Delano’s image portrays hope and prosperity for the future as a result of FSA program, which was exactly what Stryker envisioned.
+The photo by Jack Delano shows Connecticut Polish farmers in a joyful mood despite the poverty and Depression that has devastated their farm.
+Delano’s image portrays hope and prosperity for the future due to the FSA program, which was exactly what Stryker envisioned.

-The Photograph of Miss Wilkins making biscuits for dinner is another example by photographer Marion Post Wolcott conveying the message of how the FSA funding is restoring life to normal.
-What is more comforting that a photograph of mom in the kitchen baking for her family?
-Notice the abundance of food, and even the flowers on the shelf.
+The Photograph of Miss Wilkins making biscuits for dinner is another example by photographer Marion Post Wolcott conveying how the FSA funding is restoring life to normal.
+What is more comforting than a photograph of a mom in the kitchen baking for her family?
+Notice the abundance of food and even the flowers on the shelf.
 Stryker wanted the images to show the American people that hope existed for the future with the FSA programs.
-Walker Evans, however, believed that the images must be a “pure record and not propaganda”.4 Evans wanted to create images that were more than just the FSA.
+Walker Evans, however, believed that the photos must be a “pure record and not propaganda” .4 Evans wanted to create images that were more than just the FSA.
 Evans despised the political nature of the project and was determined to maintain his independence.
-By departing from the political agenda of the FSA he was able to create a sense of realism.
+By departing from the political agenda of the FSA, he was able to create a sense of realism.
 Although Stryker admired Evans’ photographs, the two men did not get along.
-The conflict between Evans beliefs of creating a pure objective record, and the FSA’s political and social agenda, resulted in Stryker letting Evans go in 1937.
-Even though Evans’ tenure was a mere 18 months, he created some of the most powerful documentary images in America.
-Using the imagery created for the FSA project, and in collaboration with James Agree, they published the landmark book Let Us Now Praise Famous Men in 1941.
-This book was the result of the material gathered during an assignment the men accepted in 1936 for Fortune magazine.
+The conflict between Evan’s beliefs of creating a purely objective record, and the FSA’s political and social agenda, resulted in Stryker letting Evans go in 1937.
+Even though Evans’ tenure was a mere 18 months, he created some of America’s most powerful documentary images.
+Using the imagery created for the FSA project and collaborating with James Agree, they published the landmark book Let Us Now Praise Famous Men in 1941.
+This book resulted from the material gathered during an assignment the men accepted in 1936 for Fortune magazine.

 They were to produce an article documenting the lives of sharecropper families in the cotton belt.
 With this assignment, Agee and Evans set out for the South with the best of intentions.
 They would be respectful to the farmers, but they did not intend to cater their assignment into Stryker’s propaganda agenda.
-At first the southern tenant farmers met the two New York journalists with suspicion.
-But after a month long search, they were successful in persuading Burroughs, the Tengle, and the Fields families from Alabama to take part in their assignment (they were given pseudonyms in the book to conceal their identity).
-Both Evans and Agree lived with the families for several weeks and recorded their experience of ‘their world’, and did so with respect and dignity.
-For this privilege they pair the families room and board.5 The following images from Evan’s Let Us Now Praise Famous Men photo essay juxtaposed against the images by Lee, Delano, and Wolcott, illustrate where Evan’s departed from other photographers who complied to Stryker’s objectives.
+At first, the southern tenant farmers met the two New York journalists with suspicion.
+But after a month-long search, they successfully persuaded Burroughs, the Tangle, and the Fields families from Alabama to take part in their assignment (they were given pseudonyms in the book to conceal their identity).
+Both Evans and Agree lived with the families for several weeks, recorded their experience of ‘their world,’ and did so with respect and dignity.
+For this privilege, they pair the family’s room and board.5 The following images from Evan’s Let Us Now Praise Famous Men photo essay juxtaposed against Lee, Delano, and Wolcott’s images illustrate where Evan’s departed from other photographers who complied with Stryker’s objectives.

-The photo of the Fields family portrays the reality as he saw them.
-There is poverty, struggle and hardship.
+The photo of the Fields family portrays the reality as he sees them.
+There is poverty, struggle, and hardship.
 Evan’s used an 8×10 view camera and had the family pose for the photograph.
 Even though he composed the image, he did not attempt to hide that the reality was not rosy.
-They could not look forward to the future; the present struggles did not afford them that luxury.
+They could not look forward to the future; the present struggles did not afford the luxury.
 The most daunting aspect of this photo is the stare of the elder child – there is no innocence one would expect from someone so young, just the harsh reality of their life as it is in the present.

 Evans made four pictures of Allie Mae Burroughs.
-One of the most popular images from the book is the one depicting brooding anger and resentment, conveyed by a slight tilt of the head, the furrows around the eyes, the angle of the pursed mouth.6 There is no contrived smile conjured up for the photograph.
-She is frail but yet her eyes portray the cold reality that life is not easy and she must be strong.
-She folds her lips as if she is holding back real story of her life.
-Jeff Allred describes the image as a rendering of the human figure; rooted and emplaced entity is reinforced in the photograph by the visual rhyme linking the severe horizontality of the wrinkles and the hair to the grain of the clapboards of her home.
-Evans’s camera captures a reaction in which an instant of the ordinary life is translated faithfully.7
+One of the most famous images from the book is the one depicting brooding anger and resentment, conveyed by a slight tilt of the head, the furrows around the eyes, the angle of the pursed mouth.6 There is no contrived smile conjured up for the photograph.
+She is frail, yet her eyes portray the cold reality that life is not easy and must be strong.
+She folds her lips as if she is holding back the real story of her life.
+Jeff Allred describes the image as a rendering of the human figure; rooted and the emplaced entity is reinforced in the photograph by the visual rhyme linking the severe horizontality of the wrinkles and the hair to the grain of the clapboards of her home.
+Evans’s camera captures a reaction in which an instance of ordinary life is translated faithfully.7

-The portrait of Lucille Burroughs reminds one that the realities of the depression are not limited to the adults.
-Despite attempts to dress as a young girl, the facial expression tells a story more sober than a young child should face.
+The portrait of Lucille Burroughs reminds one that the realities of the Depression are not limited to the adults.
+Despite attempts to dress as a young girl, the facial expression tells a story soberer than a young child should face.